Percy Bradshaw: The Press Art School

 During the First World War, Bradshaw was a special constable; during the second, he worked as a firewatcher.
-After the first war, he created hundreds of illustrated postcards for specialized companies like Raphael Tuck & Sons, worked again for an advertising agency, and for Sun Enravings from Watford.
+After the first war, he created hundreds of illustrated postcards for specialized companies like Raphael Tuck & Sons, worked again for an advertising agency, and for Sun Engravings from Watford.
 During the Second World War, he wrote articles about cartoonists for the London Opinion, and published humorous poetry.

 Bradshaw was a member of the London Sketch Club and in 1958 wrote the history of the Savage Club where he was a committee member.
 He died in on 13 October 1965 at Hither Green Hospital, Lewisham in London.
 His estate was valued at £25,000.
 Mabel Alice survived him by less than six months, dying at Levisham Hospital, London on 17 February 1966.
 Her estate was valued at £26,543.

-The Art of the IllustratorThe Art of the Illustrator was probably Bradshaw's most important work.
+The Art of the Illustrator

+The Art of the Illustrator was probably Bradshaw's most important work.
 It consisted of a series of portfolios based on twenty leading illustrators.
 Bradshaw commissioned each of them for a special illustration.
 Each artist was free to choose the subject, so long as the illustration was representative of the artist's normal technique and that five preliminary stages in its composition should be shown.
 It is not absolutely clear when the portfolios were published.
 The Jisc catalogue shows them being issued from 1900 to 1920.
 However, notices from the press show them as just issued in June 1917..
 The Graphic noted that twelve of the portfolios had already been published by mid-June 1917.
 Therefore, the dates should probably be 1917–1918.
 Some of the illustrations are dated 1915 and one may even be dated 1914.
 This makes sense as some illustrators were bound to take longer to complete their commissions and it took Bradshaw, who was dealing with a huge surge in enrolments, time to write the descriptions.

 The portfolios were not cheap, for what they were: a set of six plates and less than thirty pages of text.
 A review in The Connoisseur: An Illustrated Magazine for Collectors in August 1918 gives the cost of the set of twenty portfolios as £7.
 7s. (seven guineas) or £8.
 8s. (eight guineas) if purchased in monthly instalments.
 A single portfolio on its own cost 10s 6d. (half a guinea).

 Each of the twenty portfolios dealt with the personality and working methods of a leading illustrator with: